 The point is, doing things we are good at builds confidence and reminds us that we have made some progress, especially if they are things that we once found challenging.

 Keep in mind that swimming is great for your body, whatever your shape, size or ability.
-It burns calories, keeps our joints moving, is a great psychological escape and is fantastic injury rehabilitation.
+It burns calories, keeps our joints moving, is a great psychological escape and is fantastic for injury rehabilitation.

-I hope I have helped and I wish you every success.
+I hope I have helped, and I wish you every success.